Juan Pablo Di Pace

-Juan Pablo Di Pace (born 25 July 1979) is an Argentine actor and singer.
+Juan Pablo Di Pace (born 25 July 1979) is an Argentine actor.
 He began his career in the United Kingdom, performing in a number of musicals and appearing in films like Survival Island (2005) and Mamma Mia!
 (2008).
-He later moved to Spain, starring in several television series from 2009 to 2013.
-In 2014, Di Pace began starring as Nicolas Treviño in the TNT drama series Dallas.
+He later moved to Spain, starring in several television series from 2009 to 2012.
+In 2013, Di Pace moved to Los Angeles where he starred as Nicolas Treviño in the TNT drama series Dallas.
+And in 2014, he was cast as Jesus Christ in the NBC limited series A.D.
+The Bible Continues which earned him a Movieguide Award for Best Male Performance.
 From 2016 to 2020, he played the role of Kimmy Gibbler's estranged husband, Fernando, on Fuller House, a spin-off series of Full House.
+In 2024, Juan Pablo wrote, co-directed and starred in the film Duino, his directorial debut feature alongside Andres P. Estrada (co-director) and executive produced by Norman Lear.

 Early life and education

 Di Pace was born in Buenos Aires, Argentina, and moved to Spain when he was twelve.
 He was raised Catholic.
 He lived in London for ten years.
 He speaks fluent Spanish, Italian and English.
-At age 17, he was awarded a scholarship to attend the United World College of the Adriatic in Duino, Trieste, Italy, and later studied theatre at the London Studio Centre.
+At age 17, he was awarded a scholarship to attend the United World College of the Adriatic in Duino, Trieste, Italy, later studied theatre at the London Studio Centre and at the HB Studio in New York City.

 Career

-Prior to joining the big screen, Di Pace appeared in the London musical Chicago and fronted posters for the production shown all over the United Kingdom.
-He also played the role of Danny Zuko in the Trieste production of Grease in Italy, partly directed by Di Pace.
-For two years, he was Tony Manero in the 2009–2010 Spanish production of Saturday Night Fever in Madrid, produced by Stage Entertainment, which won him critical acclaim by the European press.
-In 2011-12 he starred in the original Spanish production of Más de cien mentiras produced by Drive Entertainment.
+Prior to joining the big screen, he played the role of Danny Zuko in the Trieste production of Grease in Italy, partly directed by Di Pace.
+In 2003, he appeared in the London production of the Bob Fosse musical Chicago.
+For one year, he starred as Tony Manero in the 2009–2010 Spanish production of Saturday Night Fever in Madrid, with songs by The Bee Gees, produced by Stage Entertainment - which won him the title of "triple threat" by the European press.
+In 2011-12 he starred in the original Spanish production of Más de 100 Mentiras produced by Drive Entertainment, based on the songs of Spanish legend Joaquin Sabina.
+In 2017 he premiered his solo show in New York's 54 Below, which was nominated for Best "One Person Show"at the Broadway World Awards.